marksmccann/boost-js-toolip/README.md

 activeClass | `"is-visible"` | the class added to the tip when activated tipClass | `"tooltip"` | a class added to the tip element placement | `"top"` | the position of the tip relative to the source.
-Options: top, left, right, center. idPrefix | `tooltip-` | prefix for tip's id when source element doesn't have one margin | `10` | the number of pixels from the source element onShow | `null` | a callback function called when the tooltip is visible onHide | `null` | a callback function called when the tooltip is hidden
+Options: top, left, right, center. idPrefix | `"tooltip-"` | prefix for tip's id when source element doesn't have one margin | `10` | the number of pixels from the source element onShow | `null` | a callback function called when the tooltip is visible onHide | `null` | a callback function called when the tooltip is hidden